 The officer may ask you reasonable questions to help determine whether a crime has occurred or if a complaint is valid.
 You are encouraged to cooperate with the officer in order to expedite the process.
 Upon request, all Pitt Police Officers will provide their name, badge number, and/or business card.

-If you’ve had any interaction with a Pitt Police Officer and wish to file a complaint or pass along a compliment, you may do so by filling out the form provided.
-Bring this form, or send via U.S. mail to:
+If you’ve had any interaction with a Pitt Police Officer and wish to file a complaint or pass along a compliment, please call (412) 624-2121 and request to speak to a shift supervisor or contact:

 3412 Forbes Avenue